-Researchers from our Departments of Physics and Archaeology also carried out microwear and residue analyses on the pendant using Raman microscopy - allowing high magnification visualisation of the pendant.
+Researchers from our School of Physics, Engineering and Technology and Department of Archaeology also carried out microwear and residue analyses on the pendant using Raman microscopy - allowing high magnification visualisation of the pendant.
 They looked at whether the pendant showed signs that it had been strung or worn, and whether the lines had been made more visible through the application of pigments.

 One possibility is that the pendant belonged to a shaman.
 Headdresses made out of red deer antlers found close to the pendant are similar to those used by shamans in the past by some Siberian groups, and it is possible that shamans were present at Star Carr.